HliasTsixlhs/Project_Scheduler/README.md

 Front-End's creation with:
 ReactJS + Materialize-css framework

 Most of skill's Components are sfc components (+ hooks, Modern React xD).
-On the contrary, the branches that were created for the implementation of the employees, were made without hooks (old School state XD).
+On the contrary, the branches that were created for the implementation of the employees, were made without hooks (old
+School state).

 Issue:
 Currently, i"m learning how to use Material-UI!
-But, for the requirements of this Project, i did not used Material-UI because i"m not that yet..
+But, for the requirements of this Project, i did not used Material-UI because i"m not that familiar yet..
 Instead, i used Materialize-css framework.
 That results to occur some problems in styling, like the overflow that we can detect at skill's cards and inside input fields (p tags overflows ..).

 //-----------------------------------------------------------------------------------//